-What city government does.
+What city government does — two buckets.

 We need the City Council focused on making city government better.
 Unfortunately, it can’t really do this.
 To understand why, we need to understand what our government actually does.
 This requires setting aside all the different agencies and bureaucracies and focusing on essential functions.